 Want to expand your wardrobe by exchanging clothes and accessories rather than buying?
 Sort out your wardrobe right away and look out for the next swap party by Swapaholic!
 This awesome platform allows swapping of clothes and accessories for all ages and genders.

 Donate (through the year):

 If you have plus-size work-appropriate clothes for women- Image mission runs the Dress For Success programme in Singapore and is always on the lookout.
 Their collections are for marginalised women getting back into the workforce.
 In case you have office appropriate clothes in regular size or neutral color bags to give away, check with them first if they need any.
 Drop off by appointment only – call 6747 6510 or email email@example.com .

-Another option for pre-loved clothing [and any other home fabrics, even curtains] is a new local start-up: Green square.
+Another option for pre-loved clothing [and for shoes, any other home fabrics, even curtains] is a new local start-up: Green square.
 The enterprise sorts clothes so that the good quality piles are exported for resale, and the rest is recycled into industrial cleaning cloth.
 What’s more – you can schedule a collection on their website instead of dropping off!

 And then of course, there’s H&M’s recycling programme.
 Visit any of H&M’s stores- they have collection boxes near the payment counter and each bag you drop off earns you a 15% discount voucher.
 They accept home textiles and damaged unwearable clothes too.
 Clothes are sorted depending on whether they can be re-worn (and hence re-sold), reused (converted into cleaning cloth, etc) or recycled (converted back to fibre and used for insulation).